What we do - 360 degree Me

 We worked with participants to help them express themselves confidently in showing their skills, talents, hopes and experience to prospective employers.
 Our aim was to make the entire process as fun and enjoyable as possible!

-The completed videos were featured in our recent Film Premiere hosted by our Film Star clients at the University of Lincoln, acting as project Ambassadors.
+The completed videos were featured in a Film Premiere hosted by our Film Star clients at the University of Lincoln, acting as project Ambassadors.
 This was an amazing event, which attracted 70-80 guests and stakeholders.

 We worked with many different individuals and families as well as care, support, education and training providers throughout Lincolnshire.
 We were also delighted to gain European Union funding support through the Innovation Programme for Greater Lincolnshire to develop a research partnership with the University of Lincoln.

-This enabled us to work with Dr Niko Kargas, Director of the University's Autism Research and Innovation Centre, who helped us to develop and evaluate our work and the production of video CVs remains one of our most popular services for individual clients.
+This enabled us to work with Dr Niko Kargas, Director of the University's Autism Research and Innovation Centre, who helped us to develop and evaluate our work.

 Dr Niko Kargas (above left) with our